instana/openapi/spec/descriptions/tagSyntheticResults.md

 **pagination** if you use pagination you most probably want to fix the timeFrame for the retrieved metrics
 1. *page* select the page number you want to retrieve
-2. *pageSize* set the number of Synthetic test results you want to return with one query
+2. *pageSize* set the number of Synthetic locations you want to return with one query

 **order** You can order the returned items alphanumerical by label, either ascending or descending
 1. *by* Use the metric name, e.g., "location_name", to order by its value